vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-with-tanzu.md

 ![Health screen for agent and extensions](img/tko-on-vsphere-with-tanzu/TKO-VWT63.png)

+## <a id=integrate-to> </a> Integrate Tanzu Kubernetes clusters with Tanzu Observability

+For instructions on enabling Tanzu Observability on your workload cluster, see [Set up Tanzu Observability to Monitor a Tanzu Kubernetes Cluster](./tko-saas-services.md#set-up-tanzu-observability-to-monitor-a-tanzu-kubernetes-clusters)

-## <a id=integrate-tsm> </a> Integrate Tanzu Kubernetes clusters with Tanzu Service Mesh
+## <a id=integrate-tsm> </a> Integrate Tanzu Kubernetes Clusters with Tanzu Service Mesh

-For instructions on installing Tanzu Service Mesh on your workload cluster, please see [Onboard a Tanzu Kubernetes Cluster to Tanzu Service Mesh](./tko-saas-services.md#onboard-a-tanzu-kubernetes-cluster-to-tanzu-service-mesh)
+For instructions on installing Tanzu Service Mesh on your workload cluster, see [Onboard a Tanzu Kubernetes Cluster to Tanzu Service Mesh](./tko-saas-services.md#onboard-a-tanzu-kubernetes-cluster-to-tanzu-service-mesh)

 ## <a id=integrate-to> </a> Integrate Tanzu Kubernetes clusters with Tanzu Observability